eBay/griffin/README.md

     job.hdfs.historyfoldername=history
     ```
     If you set the properties as above, you need to make sure the directory "tmp" exists in your local path
-12. Build the whole project and deploy griffin-core/target/ROOT.war to tomcat
+12. Build the whole project and deploy.
     ```
     mvn install -DskipTests
     ```